No one knows what power lies yet undeveloped in that wiry system of mine.

-During her course of study she received many honors and titles that are still used today.
-In 1980 the U.S. Department of Defense honored Ada Lovelace by naming their new computer programming language 'Ada.'
-She was also considered the first computer programmer even though the initial idea was not her own.
+During her course of study she received many honors and titles that are still awarded today.
+In 1980 the U.S. Department of Defense honored Ada Lovelace by naming a new computer programming language 'Ada.'
+She is also considered the first computer programmer, even though the she did not come up with the idea.

-The works of Babbage would not be recognized today without her writing ability.
-She depicted writing letters to Babbage in the series The Machine that Changed the World and the letters and writings gathered were compiled to produce Ada, The Enchantress of Numbers: A Selection from the Letters of Lord Bryon's Daughter and Her Description of the First Computer.
+Babbage's works would not be recognized today without her writing ability.
+She wrote about writing letters to Babbage in the series The Machine that Changed the World.
+The letters and writings were compiled to produce Ada, The Enchantress of Numbers: A Selection from the Letters of Lord Byron's Daughter and Her Description of the First Computer.
 Byron's articles "Observations on Mr. Babbage's Analytic Engine" and her "Notes" appeared in the prestigious journal Taylor's Scientific Memoirs, under the pseudonym of A.A.L..
 These initials provided a safe way for Byron to publish her writings without inviting ridicule.

 Throughout the world Byron's work is recognized in an array of industries.
-Organizations in Belgium, France, Germany, Sweden, Switzerland, Spain, United Kingdom, and the United States use the Ada computer program.
+The Ada computer program is used bu organizations in Belgium, France, Germany, Sweden, Switzerland, Spain, United Kingdom, and the United States.
 Ada is also used in many privately-owned industries such as control systems, manufacturing systems, banking and information systems, aviation, satellite and communication, computer-aided design and manufacturing, and even in the entertainment field.